You want to go horseback riding in Kyrgyzstan and are looking for as much information as possible to prepare your trek?

 - 2.4 How do I check my horse for injuries?

-- 2.5 What to do if it is injured
+- 2.5 What should I do if my horse is injured on the road?

 - 2.6 Should I take a packhorse?